 This is an exciting story which conveys in a realistic fashion the nature and habits of the emu.
 Karrawingi is a very likeable larrikin and while the author isn’t overly sentimental, the emu’s personality is endearing.
 I was relieved that the old bird got a chance at freedom again after a great escape, and that the story ended satisfactorily with this realistic comment:

 For how long Karrawingi would roam the bush a second time no one could tell.
 It was enough now that all the wild hot joy of the old days was surfing through his body.

-There is a PDF document designed for classrooms that has some suggestions for using the book as well as some emu facts.
-There\’s a \’look inside\’ feature on Amazon if you want to have a better idea of what the book contains.
+There’s a ‘look inside’ feature on Amazon if you want to have a better idea of what the book contains.